john00003/pyPrettyBackground/readme.md

 by the ResNet50 model.

 I used **PyTorch's** pretrained ResNet50 model to identify the feature vectors of images uploaded by the user, and in the dataset.
-I modified the model by removing the final classification layer to instead output the raw feature vector for image comparison, using Cosine Similarity as a similarity metric.
+I modified the model by removing the final classification layer to instead extract the feature vector for image comparison.
+The ResNet50 neural network was originally trained on the ImageNet database, and it's performance here is a great example of transfer learning.

 I used **Pandas** to organize the feature vectors of the images contained in the dataset as **.csv** files, to avoid recomputation when finding a similar image.
 This .csv file is only required to be built once.
 In future uses, it is converted to a Pandas Dataframe.

+To recommend the best image to the user based on it's extracted features, I used **cosine similarity**, a simple machine learning technique used to evaluate the closeness between two images using their feature vector.

 To interact with the CNN I created a basic **CLI**, allowing users to specify which image they'd like to find a similar image to without having to modify any code.